International Supply Chain Education Alliance: First Supply Chain Management Certification

-The Ptak Prize Supply Chain Awards

-In 2005 ISCEA started awarding the Ptak Prize for Supply Chain Excellence, an Annual Prize aimed to recognize corporations achieving significant improvement through Vision, Business Rules, and Technology.
-The Ptak Prize is currently awarded in the following categories: Supply Chain Excellence, Global Case Competition, Supply Chain Professional of the Year, Best of the Best ERP Solution and 30 Under 30 Global Supply Chain Leaders.

 IISB - ISCEA International Standards Board

 From 2005 to 2020 Mr. Mike Sheahan, former International President of APICS, served as President of ISCEA International Standards Board (IISB).
-On June 30, 2020 Mr. Sheahan became “President Emeritus” and Dr. Erick C. Jones became "President-Elect", assuming the IISB leadership role.
+On June 30, 2020, Mr. Sheahan became "President Emeritus" and Dr. Erick C. Jones became "President-Elect", assuming the IISB leadership role.

 Dr. Jones has been in the IISB Board of Directors since 2005 and is currently Chair of the IISB Technology Committee, Engineering Research Center Program Director at the National Science Foundation, Editor in Chief of the International Supply Chain Technology Journal (ISCTJ), the George and Elizabeth Pickett Endowed Professor in the Department of Industrial and Manufacturing Systems Engineering (IMSE) and Associate Dean for Graduate Studies in the College of Engineering at the University of Texas at Arlington.